joshuarbruce/joshuarbruce.github.io/drafts/2017-08-23-govt-grants-to-states.md

 <?prettify?>
 <pre class="prettyprint lang-r">
+# create subset data frame of new and continuing funding
 state_local_assistance <- state_local_assistance[which(
     state_local_assistance$action_type == 'A: New assistance action' |
         state_local_assistance$action_type == 'B: Continuation (funding in succeeding budget period which stemmed from prior agreement to fund amount of the current action)'),]